HeineCantor/UnionFindDecoder/README.md

 # Union-Find-Decoder
-Several implementations and utilities for a Union-Find Decoder for Quantum Surface Codes.
+Several implementations and utilities for a Union-Find Decoder of Quantum Surface Codes.